Information publication scheme

 - information published on the agency website

-- printed reports and other material available to the public
+- printed publications and other material available to the public

 - responses to information requests from the public and research and academic organisations.